USGlobal Airways: Criticism

-Baltia Airlines has not flown a single commercial flight in its 30-year history.
+USGlobal Airways nor Baltia Airlines has ever flown a single commercial flight in its 30-year history.
 Despite its move to Michigan, where it is easier to gain FAA approval, it has failed all of its certification tests seven times.

 In March 2016, the company's former executive vice president and director, Barry Clare, was charged by the SEC, for acting as an unregistered broker of Baltia stock valued at $26 million; the case was settled in August 2016 with a payment of US$1 million.

 The airline has been heavily criticized by aviation insiders, who believe the airline may never fly.
 Benjamin Schlappig, creator of the prominent One Mile At a Time aviation website, has labelled Baltia "a scam" and has said that they are "pretending that they're actually going to start flying some day soon".